microsoft/vscode-github-triage-actions/README.md

 ```

 ### Needs More Info Closer
-Close issues that are marked a needs more info label and were last interacted with by a contributor or bot, after some time has passed.
+Close issues that are marked `a needs more info` label and were last interacted with by a contributor or bot, after some time has passed.

-Can aslo ping the assignee if the last comment was by someonne other than a team member or bot.
+Can also ping the assignee if the last comment was by someonne other than a team member or bot.

 ```yml
 inputs: